What is the catch for Pluto TV?

 The Basics

 Pluto TV is a free streaming service that offers a variety of channels and on-demand content.
-It operates on an ad-supported model, meaning that you’ll have to sit through some commercials while enjoying your favorite shows and movies.
-However, the ads are generally shorter and less frequent compared to traditional television.
+It operates on an ad-supported model, meaning you’ll have to sit through some commercials while enjoying your favorite shows and movies.
+The service is available on various devices, including smartphones, tablets, smart TVs, and streaming devices.

 The Catch